 Never has the reality of our living in a “global economy” been more evident than during and immediately after the COVID pandemic.
 Everything, from mining raw materials to manufacturing finished goods, to shipping them to retail store shelves, all slowed, and in many cases stopped.
+Luckily, there are technology tactics for overcoming these challenges.

 Worldwide, companies that produced and moved goods to consumers drastically reduced their capacity because their workers caught the virus or were gravely concerned about doing so.
 To make matters worse, when the pandemic slowed, many workers decided to call it quits, leading to “The Great Resignation”.